top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Primary bridge refinement requires controlled narrowing of the nasal bones and stable internal support for long-term shape maintenance.
+Primary bridge refinement requires controlled narrowing of nasal bones and reinforcement of internal support structures.

 For this reason, closed rhinoplasty korea was selected to allow precise internal modification while preserving soft tissue and minimizing surgical trauma.